adopted-ember-addons/ember-infinity/README.md

 ### Service Methods

-The infinity service also exposes 5 methods to mutate your collection:
+The infinity service also exposes 5 methods to fetch & mutate your collection:

 0. model
 1. replace